-There are four pillars that encompass the HIC Foundation.
-They are education, access, equity and funding.
+The four pillars that encompass the HIC Foundation are education, access, equity and funding.
 These are the four principles that govern the HICF and to which every initiative, program and sponsorship will be measured against.
 Many of our initiatives cover 2 or more of these pillars.

 The HIC Foundation is funded by a cross subsidy model which allows those with limited income to pay less because those who can afford to pay, pay.
 This model is partially executed through a differential pricing scheme where a standard rate is offered to patients who have health insurance or a third party guarantor, and a reduced rate is offered to patients who are paying solely out of pocket.
 Furthermore, through the HIC Foundation, community clinic days are set where further reduced pricing is offered to patients who need further assistance.

 The HIC Foundation has also assisted HIC in expanding its reach across the island through the Heart Station/ECG Shop model, thereby making care easily accessible to indigent patients in lower income and rural communities.
 Through this model, patients are offered basic heart tests at heavily subsidized rates, with quick turnaround times, while still maintaining a high quality of service.